Are Phones to Blame for the Spike in Traffic Deaths?

 As technology evolves, so will our safety strategies.
 However you decide to use smartphones, apps and hands free tech, make sure your number one priority is the road.
 Put your phone away and out of sight so you’re not tempted to pick it up at a red light.
 Little steps like this can save lives.

-The Law Offices of Richard J. Serpe, PC has dealt with the insurance companies for over 30 years.
+The Law Offices of Richard J. Serpe, PC has dealt with the insurance companies for over 33 years.
 We will deal with the complicated legal and insurance issues so that you can focus on getting better.
+Contact our Virginia car accident lawyers for a free case review.